-Gun range recycling: Startling stats from Saskatoon police that will blow you away - Saskatoon | Globalnews.ca
+Gun range recycling: startling stats from Saskatoon police that will blow you away - Saskatoon | Globalnews.ca

 Saskatoon officers in blue are now taking aim and going green at their indoor gun range.

+READ MORE: SaskTel recycling cellular devices to help women fleeing domestic violence

-Gutek maintains and provides repairs to both the force’s firearms and gun range and says approximately 475 sworn members use the range at some point each year.
+Gutek maintains and provides repairs to both the force’s firearms and gun range and said approximately 475 sworn members use the range at some point each year.

-That means the range sees slugs and multiple projectile rounds from an officer’s standard service pistol (a .40 caliber Glock), carbines and shot guns.
+That means the range sees slugs and multiple projectile rounds from an officer’s standard service pistol, a .40-calibre Glock, carbines and shotguns.

 Officials at the gun range recycle everything they possibly can.
 Old re-purposed aircraft pieces and police cruiser tires make up a berm at the back of the range to catch bullets.